The One-shot

 Troubleshooting

-• Line tangled on release: Ensure the line is loosely spooled and free of knots before each launch.
+- Line tangled on release: Ensure the line is tightly spooled and free of knots before each launch.

 Legal & Liability Disclaimer